yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 **[Calendar](https://calendar.google.com/calendar/embed?src=vmceg8rug910a7oqhk02lmnt80%40group.calendar.google.com&ctz=America/New_York&mode=AGENDA)**: Add to your Google calendar to automatically get schedule updates.

-**[Slack group chat](https://nwudigitalframeworks.slack.com/):** To share links, ask questions, and get help.
-You must be logged into the Slack chat during class so we can share links and files.
-TODO UPDATE TO MEDILL SLACK
+**[Slack group chat](https://medillonthehill.slack.com/messages/df-spring-2017):** We'll use Slack to share links, ask questions, and get help.
+You must be logged into the Slack chat during class.

+**Bring a laptop:** You must bring a laptop to class.

-If you have a question or comment, use Slack first.
-Google Chat or email is best way to reach me privately outside of Slack.
-Also feel free to text, but not after 10pm.
+**Contacting your professor:** If you have a question or comment, contact me via direct message on Slack (my username is `eads`).
+If you contact me during work hours, I'm not likely to be available, but I will get back to you at my earliest possible opportunity.

-Lesson plan is available on the home page of this site.

-You must bring a laptop to class.

 ## Our focus

 **Digital data journalism: Finding, analyzing and presenting structured information on the internet as part of your journalistic work.**

-Data is pretty important these days.
+Data is very important these days.
 It shapes business decisions and government policies at the highest levels.
 It is a constant part of our daily lives in the most mundane ways.
-Presidential campaigns and scientists wrangle vast amounts of data and distribute it digitally, but so does your phone, car, even fridge.
+Presidential campaigns and scientists wrangle vast amounts of data and distribute it digitally, but so does your phone, car, and even refrigerator.

 Understanding data and visualizing it clearly, compellingly, and truthfully is an essential skill for journalists.
 Without it, our stories are missing a key source.
 With it, we can evaluate how we frame our stories and deepen our reporting.
 Good data visualization and graphic analysis can expand the range of stories we tell, and how we tell them.
 Smart design strategy helps us maximize reach and impact while avoiding the commodification of our work.

 Most of the students in this course are likely to land jobs somewhere in the reporting corps.
 Your professor is an editor, insofar as an editor manages a collaborative digital consultancy, production team, and service desk in a newsroom.
 As a reporter, editor, or producer, there's a very good chance that you're going to need to work with a team like NPR Visuals.
 Depending on what you're covering, that could be on the daily.
 When we don't speak each others' language, that collaboration can be difficult and unsatisfying.
-When design, digital strategy, technology, reporting, and editing are in sync, we can create the kind of journalism that audiences didn't even know they wanted but find essential when they see it.
+When design, digital strategy, technology, reporting, and editing are in sync, we can create the kind of journalism that audiences didn't even know they wanted but find essential when they find it.

 A fundamental goal of this course is to give you the language, concepts, and enough of the nitty gritty to have a great collaboration with developers and designers.
 If we all do this right, you'll be able to walk up to a newsroom developer with a Jupyter notebook in your (virtual) hand and say "yo, I think found a fascinating correlation between wait times at Veterans' Affairs hospitals and opioid arrest data, can you review and can we talk through visualization strategies?"